tobiasstenberg/DOTFILES/README.md

 * file manager: thunar
 * notification daemon: dunst + dunstify

 ## TO DO
-Configure theme in oomox so shitty highlights in thunderbird and inkscape are fixed
+Make a custom rofi menu to show vim keybindings for transitioning full time to vim
 Make a directory within .xres which has template layouts and color schemes for polybar and rofi
-Make a custom rofi menu to show i3 keybindings
-Make a custom rofi menu to show vim keybindings for transitioning full time to vim
 Scale down the interfaces of GTK applications like GIMP and Inkscape
 Find a way to dynamically change GTK2 and GTK3 themes based on .Xresources
 Configure appearance of dunst and dunstify